domRiddle/ASF/Escrow.md

 **Q:** How is ASF making use of 2FA module?

 **A:** If ASF 2FA is available, ASF will use it for automatic confirmation of trades that are being sent/accepted by ASF.
 It will also be capable of automatically generating 2FA tokens on as-needed basis, for example in order to log in.
 In addition to that, having ASF 2FA also enables ```!2fa*``` commands for you to use.
-Finally it also makes it possible for you to use several extra ASF features, such as ```AcceptConfirmationsPeriod```.
-That should be all for now, if I didn't forget about anything.
+That should be all for now, if I didn't forget about anything - basically ASF uses 2FA module on as-needed basis.

 ***